Hector-Taylor/TimeWellSpent/walkthrough.md

   - **Normal Mode:** Shows wallet balance (e.g., "💰 50").
 - The widget uses a dynamically generated empty native image to function as a text-only tray item on macOS, avoiding issues with missing icon files.
 - The widget updates in real-time as you earn coins or run focus sessions.
-- **Fix:** Resolved a crash where `backend.focus.getSession()` was called but didn't exist (replaced with `backend.focus.getCurrent()`).

 ### Economy Tuner
+- **Renamed to "Economy":** Simplified the navigation label.
+- **Tabbed Interface:** Added a segmented control to switch between "Productive" and "Frivolous" items, making it easier to manage different types of rates.
 - **Granular Rates:** Implemented a system where each app or domain can have its own specific base rate (income or cost).
 - **Time Curves:** Added support for hourly rate multipliers (0x to 3x).
-- **UI:** Created a new "Economy Tuner" view where users can:
-  - Select any configured app/domain.
-  - Set its base rate.
-  - Draw a curve on a 24-hour chart to adjust the rate for specific times of day (e.g., make Twitter more expensive at night).
+- **UI:** Users can select any configured app/domain, set its base rate, and draw a curve on a 24-hour chart to adjust the rate for specific times of day.
 - **Backend:** Updated the database schema to store hourly modifiers and modified the economy engine to calculate earnings and costs dynamically based on the current time.

 ## Packaging Instructions